attention & value.

 4) Do it or kill it.
 From the same list: Banish procrastination.
 If you wait more than a week to get an idea done, abandon it.
 Married together with #3 above, this is a recipe for just getting stuff done.
 I’ve always had a million ideas bouncing around in my head.
 But since I want the perfect way to do them, it often takes me too long (if ever) to get them out there.
 When my alternative is to do something within a week or never, it spurs action.

 In this world of realtime sharing, our attention is more precious and in demand than ever.
 I could spend half my day reading my Google Reader feeds, responding to emails, seeing what my friends are up to, reading magazines, etc, or I can control my attention and try to marry that up to what I value.

 Stage 1: On the day-to-day, what matters?
 What do I consider high value and things that I’m satisfied I did at the end of the day?
 What’s not?

 Stage 2: At the 1000 foot level, and specific to how I want to go forward, what matters to me?
 What would I be disappointed I never did in my life if I only had a few years to live?

-Admittedly stage 2 will inform your stage 1, but gaining more control of your minute-to-minute will, I think, embolden you and free you to the higher order thinking.
+Stage 2 informs stage 1, but gaining more control of your minute-to-minute will embolden and free you for the higher order thinking.
 Hopefully this ramble wasn’t too theoretical.
 It’s past 1 at night and I’ve been sort of distracted talking to arjun on IM :) Oh, and forgive poor grammar, this is a published draft.